devanshbatham/Gorecon/README.md

 # Wanna show support for the tool ?
 **I will more than happy if you will show some love for Animals by donating to [Animal Aid Unlimited](https://animalaidunlimited.org/)**
-**Animal Aid Unlimited saves animals through street animal rescue, spay/neuter and education.
+**,Animal Aid Unlimited saves animals through street animal rescue, spay/neuter and education.
 Their mission is dedicated to the day when all living beings are treated with compassion and love.** :sparkles:

-**Note : I know the code is dirty , :P**
+**PS : I know the code is dirty , :P**